 How we create an inclusive working environment

-At Tesco, we’re committed to creating a truly inclusive environment where everyone is welcome and feels able to be themselves regardless of race, religion or belief, ethnic or national origin, colour, nationality, gender, gender reassignment, sexual orientation, age, disability, marriage and civil partnership, pregnancy and maternity, political opinions or trade union affiliation.
+At Tesco, we’re committed to creating a truly inclusive environment where everyone is welcome and feels able to be themselves whoever they are and wherever they work.

 We value and embrace the diversity of backgrounds, skills and experiences that our over 440,000 colleagues across the world bring to our business to help us serve our customers a little better every day.
 We are proud to have a culture which enables all of our colleagues to grow and develop their career at Tesco.